SaiTeja-Nagapuri/Chatbotsai/README.md

 ## Features

--Interactive chatbot using Python and nltk
+Interactive chatbot using Python and nltk
--Responds to basic conversational patterns
+Responds to basic conversational patterns
--Can be expanded for more advanced natural language processing
+Can be expanded for more advanced natural language processing

 ## Technologies Used
--Python
+Python
--NLTK (Natural Language Toolkit)
+NLTK (Natural Language Toolkit)
--Git
+Git

 ## How to Run the Project
-- Clone the repository:
+Clone the repository:
   git clone https://github.com/SaiTeja-Nagapuri/Chatbotsai.git
   cd Chatbotsai
-- Install Dependencies: Ensure Python and NLTK are installed: pip install nltk
+Install Dependencies: Ensure Python and NLTK are installed: pip install nltk
-- Run the Chatbot:
+Run the Chatbot:
   python chatbot.py